Blue Bell, PA

 When to Receive Porcelain Crowns

-Crowns are simply caps that our dentist places over damaged teeth in a situation where fillings do not seem to resolve the issue.
+Dental crowns are simply caps that our dentist places over damaged teeth in a situation where dental fillings do not seem to resolve the issue.
 Porcelain crowns cover parts of the tooth above the gum line.
 As a result, they protect weak teeth from decay.
 Furthermore, porcelain crowns can be used to fix cracked teeth by filling their cracks.
 Porcelain crowns can be used to restore a broken or badly worn-out tooth.
 Additionally, these crowns cover, and mask discolored or misshapen teeth.
 To reinforce or hold a dental bridge in place, you may wear a crown.
 You may receive a crown if your tooth has a large filling but little remaining structure.
 A crown provides support and protection for the tooth.
 Other times, porcelain crowns are used for cosmetic and preventive reasons.
 Crowns can help prevent further decay in people with sensitive teeth and cavities.